Empowering Your Immune System: Simple Steps to Reclaim Your Health

 5. Keep Hydrated

-Hydration is important for overall health.
-It is especially essential for the lymphatic system, which carries immune cells throughout the body.
+Hydration is crucial for overall health.
+It’s especially important for the lymphatic system, which carries immune cells throughout your body.
 Even mild dehydration can impair physical and cognitive function (Popkin et al., 2010).
-Make sure to drink water regularly throughout the day and adjust the amount you consume according to your activity level and the climate you live in.

 6. Support Your Gut Health